anujGopal862/prathamorg.github.io/_posts/2020-10-30-PIAssessment.md

 - Transcription: The Personal Interview videos/audios have been converted to text using Google/Azure Speech to Text and corrected by human transcribers and non-English transcriptions have been translated to English.
 Also, the interviewee and interviewer part has been separated.
 - Text Features: Sentiment Analysis is performed on the transcriptions using various dictionary-based methods to get a score of positive/negative sentiment in the interview answers
-- Video Features: Smile detection using Computer Vision is in process
+- Video Features: Smile detection using Computer Vision is in progress